There are 3 possible stopping positions at STOP Signs.

 2) The second position is before the crosswalk.
 If there's no crosswalk painted on the roadway, than before the sidewalk.

 3) And the third stopping position is at the edge where the two roads meet.
+Just before entering the intersection.

 The vehicle must come to a complete stop.

-MYTH: some new drivers are misled to beleive that they have to stop for a length of time at the stop sign before proceeding.
-For example they have to stop for 3 seconds.
-NO. You just have to bring the vehicle to a complete stop.
+MYTH: some new drivers are misled to believe that they have to stop for a length of time at the stop sign before proceeding.

 What is a Complete Stop at a STOP Sign?